Nieuw-Loosdrecht

 Nieuw-Loosdrecht is a village in the province of North Holland, Netherlands.
 It is a part of the town of Loosdrecht and the municipality of Wijdemeren.
 It lies about 4 km west of Hilversum.

 The village was first mentioned in 1415 as "optie aeker, dair nu die Zypkerc op staet".
 The current name means "new ferry over the drainage canal".
-Nieuw (new) has been added to distinguish from Oud-Loosdrecht.
+Nieuw (new) has been added to distinguish it from Oud-Loosdrecht.

-The Dutch Reformed Sijpe Church has built in 1400.
-Castle museum Sypesteyn has built 1911 and 1926 as a replica of the 1568 castle.
+The Dutch Reformed Sijpe Church was built in 1400.
+Castle Museum Sypesteyn was built in 1911 and 1926 as a replica of the 1568 castle.
 The museum contains a large art collection.
 The castle is surrounded by a 17th century park.